 Georgia law requires that a permit be issued for most types of outdoor burning.
-To request a permit, users can contact the local Georgia Forestry Commission or visit www.gatrees.org to apply online.
+To request a permit, users can contact the local Georgia Forestry Commission.
 If conditions are favorable for burning, a permit will be granted.
 According to Georgia law, burning without a permit is a misdemeanor punishable by fines up to \$1,000.